 You see, the roots of those trees; those trees with their leaves changing color and falling to the hardened and cold soil, their roots remain strong.
 They contain warmth and energy, growth and security for the trunk (the core) of those very trees.

-What if we used Autumn as an opportunity to get back to our roots, our core, our strength and security?
+What if we used Autumn as an opportunity to get back to our roots, our strength and security, our loving God?

 Roots of Family & Friends- Think slow dinners and nights spent in with those you love and who love you unconditionally.
 Think deeply rooted conversation around a table, sipping wine and breaking bread.
 Thinking subtle touches of warmth and moments to cherish.